Reviews You Can Rely On

 Operating Cost

-The big downside to this otherwise fantastic pitcher-style filter is the long-term cost of keeping it performing well — our tester called it “the biggest bait and switch.”
-Researching customers' reviews online, it seems like most users are replacing their filter every two weeks, even with low usage.
+The big downside to this otherwise fantastic pitcher-style filter is the long-term cost of keeping it performing well.
+Researching customers' reviews online, it appears that even with low usage, most users replace their filter every two weeks, based on readings from the TDS meter, which serves as a cue for replacement.
 There was even an instance of a single-person household with relatively clean water replacing their filter in just three weeks.
+For reference, many other pitcher-style filters last 1-2 months.

-This might be OK if filter replacements weren't so expensive.
+The tradeoff for excellent filtration might be worth the frequent replacements… if filter replacements weren't so expensive.
 Filter packs can range from $36 for a 2-pack to over $160 for a 12-pack, meaning the yearly cost can approach $800–$1,000 if you are replacing every 2–4 weeks.

 Estimated Cost Per Year